 - Add Batter and twirl the crepe/frying pan: Pour the batter into the centre of the hot frying pan.
 Lift the pan and swirl to allow the batter to spread as far as possible.
 Work quickly!
 (How much batter you use will depend on the size of the pan.
-For an 8-inch pan use around 3 tbsp of batter and for a 10-inch pan use around 1/4 cup (65ml) of the batter)
+For an 8-inch pan use around 3 tablespoon of batter and for a 10-inch pan use around ¼ cup (65ml) of the batter)

 - Cook: Once the base of the pan is covered in batter, replace the pan on the heat and cook until the surface of the crepe is set and the edges are starting to brown (around 40 seconds).